-If non-medical treatments fail to provide sufficient relief, women may wish to turn to alternative medicine.
+If these measures fail to provide sufficient relief, women may wish to turn to alternative medicine and therapies.
 Herbal supplements, biofeedback, and acupuncture have all proven effective in mitigating the physical and psychological manifestations of menopause.